Middleton and Smerrill

 Middleton and Smerrill is a civil parish within the Derbyshire Dales district, in the county of Derbyshire, England.
-Largely rural except for the village of Middleton-by-Youlgreave and isolated farms, Middleton and Smerrill's population is 137 residents in 2011.
+Largely rural except for the village of Middleton-by-Youlgreave and isolated farms, Middleton and Smerrill's population was reported as 133 residents in the 2021 census.
 It is 130 mi north west of London, 20 mi north west of the county city of Derby, and 4+1/2 mi south west of the nearest market town of Bakewell.
 Middleton and Smerrill is wholly within the Peak District national park, in the southern part of the area.
 It is one of the largest parishes but among the smallest by way of residents, and shares a border with the parishes of Gratton, Hartington Middle Quarter, Hartington Nether Quarter, Hartington Town Quarter, Monyash and Youlgreave.
 There are 31 listed structures in Middleton and Smerrill.

 Geography

 Location

 Middleton and Smerrill is surrounded by the following local places: